dudareolon/CS260_Assignment_05_Part2/README.md

 3- autosort_linked_list.cpp: actual code for the behavior of the linked list.
 This will include 3 functions:

-- insert(): insert the integer in the list in an ascending format;
+- insert(int value): insert the integer in the list in an ascending format;

-- search(): will search for a specific value in the list.
+- search(int value): will search for a specific value in the list.
 To do binary search you need to be able to randomly access elements on the list, this is not applicable to a linked list, because linked lists do not have an index on their elements, they simply have an address that points to the next node.
 For this search function I will have to use a more expensive and time consuming method which is to traverse the list from the begining/head of the list until it reaches the value I am searching for or the end of the list.

-- toString(): turns the linked list into a string, this does not change the functionability of my code, but it will be extremely necessary for testing purposes.
+- to_string(): turns the linked list into a string, this does not change the functionability of my code, but it will be extremely necessary for testing purposes.

 4- testing_autosort_linked_list.cpp: this file will run the tests on my program to make sure it is correctly running.
 The tests I will perform are: